06 Mar

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Happy International Women’s Day!
-To celebrate one of the best days of the year, we’ve rounded up some dynamic and responsible women-owned brands rated “Good” or “Great” on our directory.
+To celebrate, we’ve rounded up some dynamic and responsible women-owned brands rated “Good” or “Great” on our directory.

 Feminism and sustainable fashion

-As many of us can attest, fast fashion is inherently anti-feminist, a constant violator of human rights, and terrible for the planet.
-Since the 1990’s and the dawn of globalisation, most of our garments have been grown, sewn, and crafted outside of our home countries where a majority of the garment workforce are women, usually women of colour, too often exploited and underpaid.
+Fast fashion is inherently anti-feminist, a constant violator of human rights, and terrible for the planet.
+Since the 1990s and the dawn of globalisation, most of our garments have been grown, sewn, and crafted outside of our home countries where a majority of the garment workforce are women—usually women of colour—who are too often exploited and underpaid.

-Along with severe underpayment, many of these women also face harassment, insults, and pressure to continue working in less than adequate conditions—all for the sake of a $10 SHEIN top that will tear as soon as you wash it.
+Along with severe underpayment, many of these women also face harassment, insults, and pressure to continue working in less than adequate conditions—all for the sake of a $10 SHEIN top that is unlikely to last longer than a season.

-If you’ve seen The True Cost, or any other film documenting fast fashion’s horrors, you know that the buck doesn’t stop here—that fast fashion also disempowers women by promoting unrealistic beauty standards, lining the pockets of majority male C-Suites, encouraging excessive spending, and causing other environmental injustices.
+If you’ve seen The True Cost, or any other film documenting fast fashion’s horrors, you know that it doesn’t stop there, and that fast fashion also disempowers women by promoting unrealistic beauty standards, lining the pockets of majority-male C-Suites, encouraging excessive spending, and causing other environmental injustices.

-Luckily, we’re here to report that in this story, there is definitely no “knight in shining armour,” but instead an empowered entrepreneurial community of women committed to changing the fashion industry in their own unique, innovative ways.
+In this story there is definitely no “knight in shining armour,” but there is an empowered community of entrepreneurial women committed to changing the fashion industry in their own unique and innovative ways, and we’re excited to share them with you here.

-Before diving in, if you’re interested in understanding the intersectionality between environmentalism and feminism a bit more, the resources below will help you get started:
+Before diving in, if you’re interested in understanding more about the intersectionality between environmentalism and feminism, then the resources below will help you get started:

 The Good Tee founder Adila Cokar and four garment workers holding up Fashion Revolution